25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 This one is pretty simple, but another one of our favorites because our baby loves it.

 Place your baby on an activity mat and let her kick, reach, and look at all the toys hanging above her.
+As she nears closer to 4 months, she may even start to reach for objects and begin working on more fine motor skills.

 17. Hold your baby in an outward position and walk or bounce